Alligators although amphibious (not AMPHIBIANS) are

 FIFTEEN

-oblivious hog continued about its business, and finally laid down
+continued about its business, and finally laid down to wallow in

-(see SEVENTEEN, EIGHTEEN below).
-When the alligator entered the
+EIGHTEEN below).
+When the alligator entered the water, it went

 TWENTY, below).